glwaller/Friedman-Lab-Electronics-2021/README.md

 Valves

-1.Problem: Relay clicking, but valves not clicking.
+1. Problem: Relay clicking, but valves not clicking.
 1a.
 Solution: Check connections and cables, start at the physical valves and check the cable all the way to MCU/Breadboards/Relays and then usb connections to the desktop.

 2. Problem: Relays for arenas not clicking.